 Dr. Katayun Barmak is the director of the materials science and engineering program and a professor of applied physics, applied mathematics, materials science, and engineering at Columbia University.
 Her areas of interest include thermodynamics and kinetics of solid-state reactions, grain structure, and phase transformations.

 Before joining Columbia University, Dr. Barmak worked at Carnegie Mellon University.
 She is a member of professional organizations such as the Materials Research Society, the Minerals, Metals, Materials Society, and the American Physical Society.
 She has published her research work in acclaimed journals such as the Journal of Applied Physics and the Journal of Alloys and Compounds.

-Dr. Barmak has received many honors such as the Edward and Carole Kim Faculty Involvement Award and the Alfred Nobel Robinson Award.
+Dr. Barmak has received many honors such as the Edward and Carole Kim Faculty Involvement Award and the Alfred Noble Robinson Award.
 She completed her doctorate in materials science and master of science in metallurgy at the Massachusetts Institute of Technology.
 She also holds a master of arts and bachelor of arts in materials science from the University of Cambridge.

 Paulo Branicio, PhD - University of Southern California